 We address this weakness through a meta-learning lens and directly fine-tune the LM for FSL.
-Under the meta-learning framework, we meta-train a model to learn to adapt to new tasks from a few examples on a wide range of tasks, so that it better leverages the few-shot examples to adapt to new tasks at test time \cite{finn2017modelagnostic}.
-Since the LM prompting framework has already reduced the ``task learning and predict'' process to a simple sequence prediction problem \cite{brown2020language}, we can meta-train the model by fine-tuning the language model to optimize for this sequence prediction problem on a wide range of tasks.
-Since we fine-tune our model to learn to learn from in-context examples, we call our approach \textit{\textbf{in-context tuning}}.
-Our algorithm is illustrated in Figure \ref{fig:maml-ICT-comparison} left.
+Under the meta-learning framework, we meta-train a model to learn to adapt to new tasks from a few examples on a wide range of tasks, so that it learns to leverage the few-shot examples to adapt to new tasks at test time.
+Since LM prompting already reduces the ``task learning and predict'' process to a simple sequence prediction problem, we meta-train a LM by directly fine-tuning it to optimize for this sequence prediction problem on a wide range of tasks \mbox{(Figure \ref{fig:maml-ICT-comparison} left)}.
+Since we fine-tune our model to learn in-context learning, we call our approach \textit{\textbf{in-context tuning}} (ICT).
+Unlike optimization-based meta learning approaches such as MAML \cite{finn2017modelagnostic}, in-context tuning adapts to new tasks through in-context learning where model parameters are frozen, thus it avoids the challenging nested optimization problem in MAML (Figure \ref{fig:maml-ICT-comparison}).

-We benchmark our algorithm on LAMA \cite{petroni-etal-2019-language}, a dataset for testing models' factual knowledge, and BinaryClfs \cite{zhong2021adapting}, which contains a wide range of binary classification tasks each annotated with a few language descriptions of the task.
-Compared to prompting raw LMs, in-context tuning improves performance by 7.2 points in Precision@1 on LAMA and 10.6\% AUC ROC score on BinaryClfs.
+We benchmark our algorithm on LAMA \cite{petroni-etal-2019-language}, a dataset for testing models' factual knowledge, and BinaryClfs \cite{zhong2021adapting}, a wide range of binary classification tasks each annotated with a few language descriptions of the task.
+Compared to prompting raw LMs, in-context tuning improves performance by 7.6 Precision@1 points on LAMA and 10.6\% AUC-ROC score on BinaryClfs.
 In addition, in-context tuning mitigates the over-sensitivity of raw LM prompting, significantly reducing the variance of the performance with respect to example ordering (by 68\% on LAMA and 83\% on BinaryClfs), example choices (by 56\% on LAMA and 40\% on BinaryClfs), and instruction wording (by 19\% on LAMA).

-Our approach also outperforms MAML, which adapts the model by gradient descent on a few examples and learns an initialization that can adapt to a new task through a few gradient steps \cite{finn2017modelagnostic, nichol2018firstorder}.
-Since our approach better takes advantage of the inductive bias of LMs to extrapolate from in-context examples, our approach outperforms first-order MAML by 2.8 points on LAMA and 5.1 points on BinaryClfs, with increasing advantage as models become larger.
+Our approach also out-performs MAML, which adapts the model by gradient descent on a few examples and learns an initialization that can adapt to a new task through a few gradient steps \cite{finn2017modelagnostic, nichol2018firstorder}.
+Since our approach better takes advantage of the inductive bias of LMs to extrapolate from in-context examples, our approach out-performs first-order MAML by 2.8 points on LAMA and 5.1 points on BinaryClfs, with increasing advantage as models become larger.